emresvd/reposcraping/README.md

 # reposcraping
 ### Scraping GitHub repository
-### This library allows you to access the names of files and folders of any github repository.
+This library allows you to access the names of files and folders of any github repository.<br>
-### Cloner class allows you to clone the file types you want to the path you want.
+Cloner class allows you to clone the file types you want to the path you want.<br>
 ## setup
 ```bash
 pip3 install reposcraping